Is Dynamical Dark Energy Necessary? DESI BAO and Modified Recombination: Motivation and Context

-Accepting the ``evidence'' for DDE comes with the price of having a notably lower $H_0$, thus exacerbating the Hubble tension.
-The latter refers to the $\sim 5\sigma$ discrepancy between the value of the Hubble constant, $H_0 = 67.36 \pm 0.54$ km/s/Mpc, inferred from the Planck CMB data~\cite{Planck:2018vyg}, and $H_0 = 73.04 \pm 1.04$ km/s/Mpc measured by the SH0ES collaboration using SN calibrated on Cepheid stars~\cite{Riess:2021jrx,Riess:2022mme}.
+A resolution of these tensions by DDE comes with the price of having a notably lower $H_0$, thus exacerbating the Hubble tension.
+The latter refers to the $5.7\sigma$ discrepancy between the value of the Hubble constant, $H_0 = 67.36 \pm 0.54$ km/s/Mpc, inferred from the Planck CMB data~\cite{Planck:2018vyg} under the assumption of $\Lambda$CDM, and $H_0 = 73.17 \pm 0.86$ km/s/Mpc measured by the SH0ES collaboration using SN calibrated on Cepheid stars~\cite{Breuval:2024lsv}.
+(As the 2022 SH0ES value of $H_0=73.04 \pm 1.04$ km/s/Mpc~\cite{Riess:2021jrx} is still widely used in the literature, we will refer to both the 2022 and 2024 results in this paper.).
 Alternative SN calibration approaches also yield larger $H_0$, albeit with larger uncertainties, {\it e.g.} the CCHP collaboration reports $H_0 = 70.4 \pm 1.9$ km/s/Mpc using the Tip of the Red Giant Branch (TRGB) stars calibration method~\cite{Freedman:2024eph}.
 With multiple $\Lambda$CDM tensions at play, and DDE solving two of them while making another one worse, it is reasonable to ask if other extensions of $\Lambda$CDM could do better.

-In this {\it Letter}, we show that a modified ionization history offers an alternative explanation for the $r_{\rm d}h$-$\Omega_m$ tension, yielding a fit to the CMB and BAO data comparable to that of DDE, while also helping relieve the Hubble tension.
+In this paper, we show that a modified ionization history offers an alternative explanation for the $r_{\rm d}h$-$\Omega_m$ tension, yielding a fit to the CMB and BAO data comparable to that of DDE, while also helping relieve the Hubble tension.
 While DDE affects the late-time expansion, changes to early-Universe physics, particularly around the time of recombination, can also impact the inferred cosmological parameters.
-Such modifications may arise from physically motivated scenarios, such as the presence of primordial magnetic fields (PMF)~\cite{Jedamzik:2013gua,Jedamzik:2020krr,Jedamzik:2025cax}, or variations in fundamental constants~\cite{Hart:2019dxi,Hart:2021kad}.
+Such modifications may arise from physically motivated scenarios, such as the presence of primordial magnetic fields (PMF)~\cite{Jedamzik:2013gua,Jedamzik:2020krr,Thiele:2021okz,Rashkovetskyi:2021rwg,Jedamzik:2025cax}, or variations in fundamental constants~\cite{Hart:2019dxi,Sekiguchi:2020teg,Hart:2021kad,Baryakhtar:2024rky,Schoneberg:2024ynd}.
+Similar points were made in \cite{Lynch:2024hzh}, who fit a flexible 7-parameter modified recombination model developed in \cite{Lynch:2024gmp} to DESI DR1 BAO and Planck CMB data and compared it to that of the $w_0w_a$ model.
+The main novel aspects of our paper, aside from the specific focus on addressing the apparent BAO-CMB tension, is the fit to the more recent data that included DESI DR2 BAO and ACT DR6, presenting results with and without combining them with the Pantheon+ SN, and employing a simpler phenomenologically motivated 4-parameter parameterization of the ionization history.
+The latter has the advantage of reduced risk of over-fitting and a higher frequentist significance (FS) \cite{Wilks:1938dza, Herold:2025hkb} due to fewer parameters, while also yielding lower uncertainty in $H_0$.
+Related analyses, also using methods of \cite{Lynch:2024hzh} and with similar conclusions, were recently performed in \cite{ACT:2025tim}, which appeared shortly before the submission of our paper, and in the SPT-3G D1 paper~\cite{SPT-3G:2025bzu}, which appeared shortly after.